rmand97/my_system/README.md

 ## Steps for connecting node TOGETHER
 1. Install MISE `brew install mise` and `mise activate`.
 We use this to manage erlang and elixir versions.
 2. run `mise trust` and `mise install`
-3. Get local ip `ipconfig getifaddr en0` and save it
+3. Get local ip `ipconfig getifaddr en0` and save it (we need it later)
 4. run `mix deps.get`
 5. run `iex --name <your_short_name>@<your_ip> --cookie demo -S mix`